SemiLayerDocs

 1. You don't have data yet.

 SemiLayer indexes the records already in your database.
 If you're pre-launch with an empty schema, search and similarity have nothing to work on — build the product first, bolt us on once you've got real rows and real users.
-The gate is rows on disk, not team size: a solo dev with a few thousand rows and real traffic is a perfectly good fit.
+The gate is rows on disk, not team size.

 2. Your full-text search already works great.